 Once a hose of a particular construction has been determined to comply with the low permeation hose standard per section 20, the Executive Officer shall specify the length of the hose as a condition of certification after considering other applicable performance standards or specifications.

 Identification of Certified Hose

-Certified low permeation hoses shall comply with the marking and identification requirements of section 16.7
+Certified low permeation hoses shall comply with the marking and identification requirements of section 16.7.